mcverter/Dissertation/README.md

         2. Conceives as analytically divisible moments
             1. technique is very similar
             2. Decomposing a singular event into the moments that compose it.
+            3. In this way, Levinas carries on with an idea that is in Hegel of separating moments of time into constitutents.
+A descriptive phenomonlogy of each moment of time.
             3. Narrative of TI is the generatoin of generations
             4. Each moment is described as afamilial role.
 Hebrew patriarchal family.
         3. Husserl  -- phenomenology